-Privacy Pass is a Chrome and Firefox browser extension that provides a better visitor experience for Cloudflare-protected websites.
+specifies an extensible protocol for creating and redeeming anonymous and transferable tokens.
+Its specification is maintained by the IETF.
+Cloudflare provides “Silk - Privacy Pass Client”.
+This is a Chrome and Firefox browser extension used for research, which provides a better visitor experience for Cloudflare-protected websites.
 Privacy Pass is especially helpful for visitors from shared networks, VPNs, and Tor that tend to have poorer IP reputations.

 Set up Privacy Pass